-Cross State Air Pollution Rule - Good Neighbor Plan - In March 2023, the EPA issued its final Good Neighbor Plan, which became effective in August 2023 and requires significant reductions in ozone-forming emissions of NOx from power plants and industrial facilities.
-After review of the final rule, we believe that we are well positioned to meet the requirements.
+Cross State Air Pollution Rule - Good Neighbor Rule - In March 2023, the EPA issued its final Good Neighbor Rule, which became effective in August 2023 and requires significant reductions in ozone-forming emissions of NOx from power plants and industrial facilities.
+After review of the final rule, we believe we are well positioned to meet the requirements.